 - 1. Electro-gravimetric estimation of metals

 - 2. Preparation of urea formaldehyde resin

 - 3. Synthesis of iron oxide nanoparticles

 - 4. Electrolysis of water

-UNIT-III: Open Ended Experiments (any one)
+Open Ended Experiments (Suggestive - any one)

-- 1. Measurements of IV characteristics of Photovoltaic Cell - 2.
+- 1. Precipitation titration. - 2.
 Determination of percentage of copper in present the brass solution. - 3.
-Determination of CaO in cement solution - 4.
-Determination of manganese dioxide in pyrolusite ore
+Determination of percentage of CaO in cement solution. - 4.
+Determination of manganese dioxide in pyrolusite ore.